encalmo/xmlwriter/README.md

 println(xml)
 ```

-## Oustanding features
+## Outstanding features
-- **Genarates highly performant low-level code**
+- **Generates highly performant low-level code**
-- Supports **field, value, case and type annotations** enabling fine-tuning of the resulting XML,
+- Supports **field, value, case, and type annotations** enabling fine-tuning of the resulting XML,
 - Supports **custom tag and attribute name transformation** (e.g., snake_case, kebab-case, upper/lower case, etc),
 - **Indented or compact XML output** with pluggable output builders (including streaming),
 - Automatic **escaping of text** (element and attribute content) to produce well-formed XML.
 - Extensible to custom types via **typeclass** instances,
 - Can automatically **derive** `XmlWriter` typeclass if requested,
-- Invokes `toString()` as a **fallback** strategy when type is not supported directly or does not have XmlWriter instance in scope.
+- Invokes `toString()` as a **fallback** strategy when type is not supported directly or does not have an XmlWriter instance in scope.
 - Decouples data structure traversal (`XmlWriter`) from output assembly (`XmlOutputBuilder`)

 ## Scala types supported directly without the need for typeclass derivation